-Category Settings Execution Settings For each signaling channel, a unique (IP, port, phone) tuple is generated by using the following Channel Mapping settings: IP: Use Consecutive values (per port) TCP/UDP/TLS port: Use same value Phone: Use consecutive values (per port) For each media channel, a unique (IP, port) tuple is generated by using the following Channel Mapping settings: IP: Use Consecutive values (per port) For each media channel, a unique (IP, port) tuple is generated by using the following Channel Mapping settings: IP: Use Consecutive values (per port) UDP port: Use same value Dial Plan The Receive_Call activity is configured as destination activity.
+Category Settings Execution Settings For each signaling channel, a unique (IP, port, phone) tuple is generated by using the following Channel Mapping settings: • IP: Use Consecutive values (per port) • TCP/UDP/TLS port: Use same value • Phone: Use consecutive values (per port) For each media channel, a unique (IP, port) tuple is generated by using the following Channel Mapping settings: • IP: Use Consecutive values (per port) • UDP port: Use same value Dial Plan The Receive_Call activity is configured as destination activity.
 SIP Settings The SIP port has the default setting [5060-]; only the first value of the series is used because of the TCP/UDP/TLS port =Use same value setting from the Execution Settings page.
 The SIP server (DUT) you are running this test against needs specified in the Use external server area, with outbound proxy functionality selected.
 Cloud SIP Settings This activity is assigned to VoIPSIPCloud1, which emulates two SIP Proxy servers, both configured with Use Server (servers are included in the initial messages path) and Keep in Route (servers remain in the subsequent messages path) options selected.
 No overriding dispatching rules are defined.
 Codec Settings The default codec settings are used.
 RTP Settings Because endpoints establish signaling and media calls, the Enable media on this activity option is selected.
 The RTP port is configured to the same 10000 value for all channels.
 Other Settings The IP version preference is set to IPv4, and no scenario variables need to be initialized.

-Note: Receive\Call uses the same settings as Make\Call, except for the Dial Plan page, which does not need to specify a destination activity.
+Note: Receive_Call uses the same settings as Make_Call, except for the Dial Plan page, which does not need to specify a destination activity.